 For more, see our article on German Volume Training.

 Are Push/Pull/Legs Workouts Good for Gaining Muscle Size?

 Push/Pull/Legs splits are a popular training split for building muscle.
 The idea is that we divide up our training into a chest day, back day, and leg day.
 Each workout, we blast the target muscles into oblivion with a high training volume.
 But since we’re only training our muscles once per week, those muscles have plenty of time to recover between we need to train them again.

 Brad Schoenfeld, PhD, conducted a study comparing a push/pull/legs split against a full-body split, finding that the full-body workout routines produced significantly more muscle growth.
 He suspected that this was because a workout only stimulates muscle growth for 2–3 days, at which point we can stimulate a new wave of growth.
 If we’re waiting a full week between workouts, we’re spending less than half the week growing.
 But if we train our muscles every 2–3 days with full-body workouts, we can grow all week long.

 So, although push/pull/split routines can indeed stimulate muscle growth, they aren’t as good as workout routines that train our muscles with a higher frequency.
-As a result, if someone can only train 2–4 days per week, it’s usually better to do full-body workouts.
+As a result, if you’re only working out 2–4 days per week, it’s probably better to do full-body workouts.

 For more, see our article on Push/Pull/Legs workout splits.